QuickBrawl/quickbrawl-frontend/README.md

 # quickbrawl-frontend
-React frontend for the QuickBrawl website
+Svelte frontend for the QuickBrawl website